DiazepamReturn to Diazepam overview

 You may need to change your dose of diazepam if you stop or start smoking

-- Cigarette smoke affects the amount of diazepam in your body.
+- Cigarette smoke may affect the amount of diazepam in your body.

-- If you smoke, you will probably need a higher dose of diazepam than someone who does not smoke.
+- If you smoke, you will might need a higher dose of diazepam than someone who does not smoke.

 - Tell your doctor if you smoke, so that you get the right dose for you.

-- If you stop smoking, the body diazepam level rises and you might need to reduce your dose of diazepam slowly over one week
+- If you stop smoking, the body diazepam level could rise and you might need to reduce your dose of diazepam slowly over one week

-- If you (re)start smoking, you will probably need to increase it again
+- If you (re)start smoking, you will might need to increase it again

 - Go to your doctor for advice if you stop or start smoking.